hanhdt/vue-trix/README.md

 #### Props descriptions

 - `inputId`: This is referenced `id` of the hidden input field defined
-- `placeholder`: The placeholder attribute specifies a short hint that describes the expected value of a editor.
+- `placeholder`: The placeholder attribute specifies a short hint that describes the expected value of a editor
+- `localStorage`: Boolean attribute allows saving editor state into browser's localStorage

 ### Binding editor changes